cohenlabUNC/clpipe/docs/configfiles.rst

     * ``WorkingDirectory`` Where you want your working files to go.
 Use absolute paths.
 For Longleaf users, use /pine/scr/<o>/<n>/<onyen>, where <onyen> is your onyen, and <o> <n> are the first and second letters of your onyen respectively.
     * ``FMRIPrepPath:`` Where the fMRIprep Singularity image is.
     * ``FreesurferLicensePath:`` Where your Freesurfer license .txt file is.
+    * ``TemplateFlowToggle:`` This flag activates the use of templateflow, which is used in later versions of FMRIPREP,
+    * ``TemplateFlowPath``: Where the templateflow template folder is located,
+    * ``TemplateFlowTemplates``: Which templates (standard spaces) should clpipe download for use in templateflow?
+    * ``FMapCleanupROIs``: How many timepoints should the fmap_cleanup function extract from blip-up/blip-down field maps, set to -1 to disable.
     * ``CommandLineOpts:`` Additional arguments to pass to FMRIprep
     * ``FMRIPrepMemoryUsage:`` How much memory in RAM each subject's preprocessing will use, in Mbs.
 Default is 20000Mb or 20Gb.
     * ``FMRIPrepTimeUsage:`` How much time on the cluster FMRIPrep is allowed to use.
 Defaults to 16 hours.